Anywhere from the city to the middle of the ocean

 Two connecting high-rise structures reveal a tall, interior central opening.
 In keeping with the tropical environment, this atrium features lush, vertical terraced gardens, evoking Thailand’s famous caves and creating a unique guest experience.

-The 30-storey skyscraper hotel consists of 159-rooms, three restaurants and bars, a posh spa, an outdoor pool, a fitness center, residential-style meeting and function space, as well as an event area on the top level that offers sweeping views of the city.
+The 30-storey skyscraper hotel consists of 159 rooms, three restaurants and bars, a posh spa, an outdoor pool, a fitness centre, residential-style meeting and function space, as well as an event area on the top level that offers sweeping views of the city.
 Double-exposure “sky villas” with spacious patios and private plunge pools are among the spacious bedrooms.

 7. Four Seasons Resort Seychelles at Desroches Island

 The tiny 40-key Four Seasons Resort on Desroches Island in Seychelles was built with the goal of providing a retreat into the rustic, carefree atmosphere of a remote island.
 From the architectural features to the soft furnishings, designers kept in mind how this island resort will look better with time and develop a patina.
 When choosing materials, our design had to be appropriate for the tropical environment.
 African aesthetics, such as tribal crafts, black-and-white patterns, and the use of vibrant colours, served as inspiration for designers.